keptn-sandbox/keptn-azure-devops-extension/README.md

-# Azure DevOps Cloud Automation Integration
+# Azure DevOps Cloud Automation Integration powered by Keptn

-Integration of [Keptn][keptn_link] within your Azure DevOps pipelines.
+Integration of Cloud Automation powered by [Keptn][keptn_link] within your Azure DevOps pipelines.

-This extension includes 4 tasks which can be used to integrate your pipeline with the [Keptn][keptn_link] capabilities.
+This extension includes 4 tasks which can be used to integrate your pipeline with Cloud Automation [Keptn][keptn_link] capabilities.
 - Prepare [Keptn][keptn_link] environment
 - Send [Keptn][keptn_link] event
 - Wait for [Keptn][keptn_link] event